 16. Step Back in Time at Hale Farm & Village

-In 1930, Jonathan Hale’s great-granddaughter restored the brick farmhouse and donated it to the Western Reserve Historical Society.
+Jonathan Hale, an early settler, established the farm in 1810.
+His family farmed the land for generations until his great-granddaughter restored the property in 1930 and donated it to the Western Reserve Historical Society.

 Learn more about events at Hale Farm here.